mendix/docs/content/en/docs/data-hub/onprem-pc-local/_index.md

 ### 3.1 Licensing

 A [Data Hub License](/data-hub/#data-hub-licences) is necessary for using Mendix Data Hub during runtime.
-A [Data Hub Free Edition](/data-hub/#dh-free) licenses limits use to 1000 OData objects per day for each runtime instance.
+A [Data Hub Free Edition](/data-hub/#dh-free) license limits use to 1000 OData objects per day for each runtime instance.
 For further details on limitations during runtime, see the [Limitations](/data-hub/#dh-free-limitations) section of the *Data Hub Guide*.

 ## Read More